callistachang/sha256-in-rust/README.md

 [This visualization](https://sha256algorithm.com/) of SHA256 was pretty great for reference.

-## Why?
+## Motivation

-I just read the Rust book and wanted to try a small project out!
+I just read the Rust book and wanted to try making a small thing with it!